 Our faculty members leverage their extensive industry knowledge to give you real-world insight to better approach and adapt to current issues impacting the industry.

-The MSPH in Industrial Hygiene is ideal for any early- or mid-career public health and workplace safety professional who wants to advance their career by developing a more scientific, methodological approach to analyzing and preventing potential hazards in workplaces.
-Whether in a commercial or industrial setting, or in an academic research context, our graduates become leading public health experts with the research-backed, holistic perspective that creates healthier workspaces.
+This online Industrial Hygiene degree program is ideal for any early or mid-career public health and workplace safety professional who wants to advance their career by developing a more scientific, methodological approach to analyzing and preventing potential hazards in workplaces.
+Whether in a commercial or industrial setting — or in an academic research context — our graduates become leading public health experts with the research-backed, holistic perspective that creates healthier workspaces.

 Through our scientific curriculum, you will learn how to analytically identify exposure, estimate risk, and inform control strategies.